dcanasp/memory_bank/architecture/system architecture.md

 ## problem scope

+firstly you define the users that are going to consume your product, how many of them? at what hours? what are the time concerns? what are the availability concerns? what are the security concerns? how much budged do we have?
+What does the user want?
 ## define architecture style
+after answering all of the previous questions, start thinking on what architectural style suits your needs best, if it is a highly intensive program microservices might be the best, if availability is not a concern a monolith should suffice.
 # Requirements
 These are the Non-functional requirements (NFRs) or Quality attributes.
 Even though they are non functional they are as **important** as the functional ones.
 They are defined on the ISO/IEC 25010